 By default, when the To Stereo or the To Mono downmix functions are active the LFE channel associated with the selected surround input is fully attenuated (muted).
 This removes LFE content from the "downmixed" signal.
 In most applications this is appropriate.
 However, for special situations a configuration mode allows the LFE channel to be included.
-In this scenario, when the To

-Stereo downmix function is active, LFE is reduced in level by 6 dB and routed to both the left (L) and right (R) post-fader digital and analog monitor outputs.
-When in this mode and the To Mono downmix function is active the level of the LFE channel is reduced by 6 dB and routed to the center (C) channel of the post-fader digital and analog monitor outputs.
+In this scenario, when the To Stereo downmix function is active, LFE is reduced in level by 6 dB and routed to both the left (L) and right (R) post-fader monitor outputs.
+When in this mode and the To Mono downmix function is active the level of the LFE channel is reduced by 6 dB and routed to the center (C) post-fader monitor output.

-Pre-Fader Digital Monitor Output Mode
+Pre-Fader Monitor Output Mode

-The pre-fader digital monitor output can be configured as to its place in the Model 780-03's signal flow.
-The choices are pre- or post-downmix.
-In the pre-downmix mode the pre-fader digital monitor output channels will not be impacted by the state of the three downmix functions.
-This setting would be appropriate if the pre-fader digital monitor outputs were being routed to a storage system, routed to another facility, etc. In this case the action of a user enabling or disabling the downmix functions won't impact the level of the pre-fader digital monitor output channels.
-If the post-downmix mode is selected the pre-fader digital monitor outputs will reflect the actions of the downmix functions.
-This choice would be correct if, for example, level meters were connected to the pre-fader digital monitor outputs.
+The pre-fader monitor output can be configured as to its place in the Model 780-01's signal flow.
+The choices are pre- or postdownmix.
+In the pre-downmix mode the monitor output channels will not be impacted by the state of the three downmix functions.
+This setting would be appropriate if the prefader monitor outputs were being routed to a storage system, routed to another facility, etc. In this case the action of a user enabling or disabling the downmix functions won't impact the level of the pre-fader monitor output channels.
+If the post-downmix mode is selected the pre-fader monitor outputs will reflect the actions of the downmix functions.
+This choice would be correct if, for example, level meters were connected to the pre-fader monitor outputs.
 In this scenario a user would want to visually observe the actions that the downmix functions impart on the signals.
-By default the pre-fader digital monitor outputs are configured to be pre-downmix.
+By default the prefader monitor outputs are configured to be pre-downmix.